 Unfortunately the government in power when this report was released did not incorporate much of the recommendations.
 You can read about what was undertaken in the following posts:

-While there are pockets of groups doing advocacy work, there is not a large scale coordinated advocacy movement in my province.
+While there are pockets of groups doing advocacy work, there is not a large scale coordinated advocacy movement in Ontario.
 I read a great quote on the Living with FASD Facebook page, on why that might be:

 I was told by a social worker who facilitated the first parent support group we attended that if it took a group of 100 parents of kids with autism for 10 to show up at monthly meetings, it would take a group of 200 parents of kids with FASD for 10 to show up at monthly meetings.
 Parenting kids with FASD can be much more capricious than autism.